 By Associated Press. b.
 Ky.
-June 7.-Ex.Sheriff Licon Leins very urgen Jackson, Ky., June throughout them iting very un Edward Callahan, famous throughout have been put on this section of the state for the part he played in the numerous fends that Usrupted Breathitt county for was shot from ambush early to-d It is believed, fatally wound-his home in Crochestravite Vedisrupted
+June 7.-Ex.Sheriff Licon Leins very urgen Jackson, Ky., June throughout them iting very un Edward Callahan, famous throughout have been put on this section of the state for the part he played in the numerous fends that Usrupted Breathitt county for was shot from ambush early to-d It is believed, fatally wound-his home in Crockettaville Vodisrupted ball took effect in is Shot From Ambush hid who it is underst coal to nie this region is hind a pile of er the shooting. that lately he was

-Jackson. from POSED OF ABOUT FIFTEEN MEN Callahan had awept recutory to opening opening for the day, ag the refuse from the n the whot was fired. fect in the left alde of the day, -NEGRO WOULD HAVE BEEN was brushing LEGALLY EXECUTED FRIDAYball took effect in
+JAILOR WAS OVERPOWERED AND LOCKED IN JAIL BY MOB COM-Jackson. from POSED OF ABOUT FIFTEEN MEN Callahan had awept recutory to opening opening for the day, ag the refuse from the m the whot was fired. fect in the left alde of the day, -NEGRO WOULD HAVE BEEN was brushing